-- The Postgraduate Research Sub-Committee (PRSC) is responsible for quality assurance and critical support of postgraduate research students; - The ICT Committee is responsible for the oversight of ICT facilities and for guiding the optimization of ICT services to students, staff and visitors. - The Library Users' Group has responsibility for considering the changing needs of library users and proposing how the College might meet these strategically - The I-grade Committee deals with students' applications for I-grades. - The Access Committee deals with matters concerning students with disabilities and students coming from socio-economic groups under-represented at third level.

-- The Discipline Committee hears all complaints in relation to alleged breaches of the Code of Conduct - The Student Status Committee deals with those cases that are not fully covered by the remits of other committees.
+- The Library Users' Group has responsibility for considering the changing needs of library users and proposing how the College might meet these strategically - The I-grade Committee deals with students' applications for I-grades. - The Access Committee deals with matters concerning students with disabilities and students coming from socio-economic groups under-represented at third level. - The Discipline Committee hears all complaints in relation to alleged breaches of the Code of Conduct - The Student Status Committee deals with those cases that are not fully covered by the remits of other committees.
 It also considers requests for leave of absence, exemptions, internal transfers, transfers from other HEIs and extraordinary requests from students.

 All committees include students and representatives (elected and appointed) from professional services and academic staff.
 The office of the Vice-President Academic Affairs coordinates their operations, ensures quality assurance by enabling effective flows of information, provides feedback to the relevant offices / departments, monitors compliance with academic regulations and maintains a constant focus on the progression and needs of the student.
 Committee documentation (agendas, minutes, records) are accessed on the Staff Portal (intranet).
+The MIC Student Learning Partnership and Dialogue Charter is based on identification by a joint Academic Council-MISU forum of best practice dialogue and mutual engagement between staff and students as well as the elements of the new MIC Teaching & Learning Strategy.
+Underpinning this Student Learning Partnership and Dialogue Charter are four thematic intersectional elements as follows: